For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 This is an advanced graduate course that delves deeply into the historical link between conceptions the Natural Law and the design of the State, especially in the works of Medieval and Reformed Christian thinkers.
 Pre-Christian classical ideas of Natural Law and the State and the modern renunciation of both classical and Christian conceptions of Natural Law will be explored as well.

-The student will be required to submit 2 Book Reviews.
-The papers must be at least 10 pages written in current Turabian format, utilize and cite at least 10 scholarly sources, which should include the course readings, to justify the student’s position and/or conclusions, and must, in all other respects, be in accord with the standards of academic writing.
+The student will be required to submit 2 book reviews covering the books listed in the Book Review Assignment Instructions.
+The papers must be at least 10 pages written in current APA format, utilize and cite at least 10 appropriate sources, which should include the course readings and Scripture, to justify the student’s position and/or conclusions, and must, in all other respects, be in accord with the standards of academic writing.

-The student will be required to submit a Research Paper.
-The paper must be at least 20 pages written in current Turabian format, utilize and cite at least 20 scholarly sources, which should include the course readings, in sufficient quantity to justify the student’s position and/or conclusions, and must, in all other respects, be in accord with the standards of academic writing.
-Research Paper topic: Is the Christian conception of Natural Law indispensable to a coherent moral theory of the State?
+The student will be required to submit a research paper.
+The paper must be at least 20 pages written in current APA format, utilize and cite at least 20 appropriate sources, which should include the course readings and Scripture, in sufficient quantity to justify the student’s position and/or conclusions, and must, in all other respects, be in accord with the standards of academic writing.
+Research Paper Assignment topic: Is the Christian conception of Natural Law indispensable to a coherent moral theory of the State?